Is your wisdom tooth causing pain?

 - Bad taste in the mouth

-- Damage to neighbouring teeth, which can also lead to alignment issues
+- Damage to your neighbouring teeth.
+As a result, this can lead to alignment problems.

 - Tooth decay or gum disease

-As soon as you begin to experience the warning signs of wisdom tooth impaction it is important to schedule a dental check-up and raise these concerns with your dentist.
+As soon as you begin to experience the warning signs of wisdom tooth impaction, it is crucial to schedule a dental check-up and raise these concerns with your dentist.
+Prevention is the best form of dental treatment.
 Dentists perform oral x-rays (OPG) to examine the positioning of both upper and lower wisdom teeth.
-Prevention is the best form of dental treatment.

 Wisdom teeth are our last 3rd molar teeth to develop and erupt into the jaw bone with the rest of the other teeth.
 They start developing at the age of 16 as teeth without roots and begin migrating up and out.
 Often at age between 19 to 21 most wisdom teeth would have pushed up through the gum and line up with the rest of other teeth.
 However, majority of time there is no room or space for the teeth to erupt into and they will be termed as impacted wisdom teeth.
 There a few technical term dentist use to classify the severity of impaction and they include: horizontal, vertical and distally impacted.

 Most of these impacted wisdom teeth will need to be surgically removed.
 At Amazing Smiles our dentist have experience in dealing with most surgical impacted wisdom teeth.